cjunho/cjh/SPecONet/README.md

 The network is designed to infer solutions of Navier Stokes equations for given given input functions as follow.
-## Folders
+## Types of inputs
-- force2d : to train SPecOnet for 2D forcing functions as input data.
+- the foloder named "force2d" : to train SPecOnet for 2D forcing functions as input data.